Modalities and Practitioners

 Many owners will use chiropractic as regular part of their training programme.
 This helps to maintain optimum performance and in down-times maintains comfort and helps prevent future problems.

 Horses, dogs, sheep, lambs, cattle, chickens, elephants, tapir are just some of the animals benefitting from McTimoney chiropractic.
 As a guide owners should consider seeking treatment if their animal displays any of the following signs:

 - Difficulty climbing stairs or getting into cars

 - Signs of discomfort when being stroked on their backs

 - Stiffness or pain after exercise

-- Uneven muscle development
+- Uneven muscle development or atrophy

-- Absence of resolution using conventional methods
+- Absence of any resolution of the problem using conventional methods

 Equine and Canine CranioSacral Therapy

 “Equine CranioSacral (ECS) work is a holistic healing practice which uses extremely light finger pressure to optimize body movement.
 When applied correctly, this gentle and subtle technique can be highly effective in addressing a number of conditions in the horse.